daniel-j-gomez/danieljgomez/README.md

-# This is the main website for myself, my research, videos, community and contact information
+# This is the main website for myself, my research, photos, videos, community and contact information

 djgomez.net
-dgomez.dev
-gomezd.dev